home-assistant/home-assistant.io/source/_docs/scripts.markdown

 More `choose` can be used together.
 This is the case of an IF-IF.
 The following example shows how a single automation can control entities that aren't related to each other but have in common the same trigger.
-When the sun goes below the horizon; the `porch` and `garden` lights must turn on.
-If someone is watching the tv in the living room, there is a high chance that someone is in that room, therefore the living room lights have to turn on too.
+When the sun goes below the horizon, the `porch` and `garden` lights must turn on.
+If someone is watching the TV in the living room, there is a high chance that someone is in that room, therefore the living room lights have to turn on too.
 Same concept applies for the `studio` room.

 {% raw %}